segmentio/segment-docs/src/engage/audiences/linked-audiences.md

 #### Show/Hide preview

-As you're configuring your event, you can view a preview of the enriched event based on your property selections.
+As you're configuring your events in Linked Audiences, you can view a preview of the enriched event based on the properties you select.
 See what the enriched event will look like in your payload schema.

-> info
+> important
-> It is important that copy the data from your final payload schema, you will need this data later when you set up your destination.
+> It is important to make a copy of the data from your final payload schema, as you will need this data later when you set up your destination.

 #### Map event

 Only required fields that need to be filled out are displayed.
 All other optional & pre-filled fields are hidden - These fields are pre-filled with properties that will work by default.

 #### Send test event to destination (optional)

-Enter the user Id that you previously set up in your destination.

-We expect the event to land and exist in MCM tool.
-Of the profile you want to use for testing your event.

-To see what the event will look like in your destination, enter the destination User ID where you want this test event to be sent.
-You can send a test event to see if your action-based campaign is rendering correctly.
-If the test event is not successful, adjust the User id to match the existing Source user id.
-Or if you need to create a new user in your Source, you can define a unique user id in the Segment test event.
+Send a test event to see if your action-based campaign is rendering correctly.
+Enter the destination User id for the profile you want to use to test the event, then click the Send test event to destination button.

+> important
+> The User ID you enter here must match a User ID you previously set up in your destination.

+If the test event is not successful, adjust the User id or other properties in your destination, then test again.

 The Event content drop-down shows you a preview of what the data sent to your destination may look like.